KaustubhDhumare/RiderSync/README.md

 A full-stack MERN application built for riders to create, join, and track group rides in real-time.

-**Live Demo:** [Insert Vercel Link Here]
-*(Note: The backend is hosted on a free Render tier.
-If the app hasn't been used in 15 minutes, the server goes to sleep. **The first API request may take up to 50 seconds to wake it up.** Every request after that will be instant.)*

 ## 🛠 Tech Stack
 * **Frontend:** React.js (Vite), Tailwind CSS, React Router
 * **Backend:** Node.js, Express.js